Installs GPG key, APT source and pinning in one step

 How often are packages updated?

 Packages are updated shortly after upstream releases.
 Docker images for NGINX and Angie are rebuilt daily.
-Follow new releases on the blog or watch the GitHub repository.
+Check the changelog for recent updates, or follow new releases on the blog or watch the GitHub repository.

 Does this repository support ARM / aarch64?